 - Fully formed: distinctly bronze-colored leaves.

-The flowers on this tree are just as stunning and contrast well with the leaves in pink and purple shades.
+The dense clusters of flowers on this tree are just as stunning and contrast well with the leaves in pink and purple shades.

 The Frisia Black Locust Tree

 This lovely cultivar is a bit smaller than other locusts with heights of up to 40 feet and spreads of 25 feet.
 But its beauty makes it ideal for decorative purposes.
 It has vivid yellow foliage that can at times turn into shades of lime green.

 Known for strength and durability, black locusts appealed to pioneers for different reasons.
 These included:

 Black locusts are considered hardwood trees, meaning they are denser than others.

 “Hardwood trees are equipped with xylem vessels, which are used to carry and distribute water through the trees.
 Their cell walls are lined with lignin, an extremely tough material that is responsible for the tree’s hardness.
 This stands in stark contrast to softwood, where the vascular structure is not unlike a cluster of drinking straws.” — Maximum Yield